-To make an assignment, select a function (left side of screen), and an output (right side of screen), and select Patch.
+To make an assignment, select a function (left side of screen), and a relay-isolated output (right side of screen), and select Patch.
 Assignment can also be moved and removed, in a similar way to port connections.

 (3) Latch or Pulse